Chimney Inspection Guide for Chicagoland Homeowners

 Why annual chimney inspections matter in Chicagoland

 The result is gradual deterioration that is almost always invisible from the ground.
 By the time a homeowner notices a problem (water staining inside, smoke smell, smoke entering the room, falling brick), the chimney has typically been failing for years.
-A cracked crown that costs $800 to repair today often becomes $5,000 to $8,000 in water damage to the chimney structure and adjacent framing if ignored for two or three winters.
+A small crown crack can become a broader water-entry repair if ignored through multiple winters, especially when moisture reaches the upper masonry and adjacent framing.

 NFPA 211, the national fire safety code for chimneys (nfpa.org standard reference), recommends at least one professional chimney inspection per year for any chimney connected to a wood, gas, oil, or pellet appliance.
 The standard recognizes that most chimney problems develop slowly and become dangerous or expensive when left unaddressed.